 Musée de la musique provides to the Venue the following :

-- overall content of the exhibition : artworks and texts (available in French and English) - all rights cleared for content (excluding marketing use) - supervision of the installation (Venue to cover costs of transport, accomodation and per diems) - visuals for marketing purpose - toolkit
+- overall content of the exhibition : artworks and texts (available in French and English) - adaptation study with the Venue - all rights cleared for content - promotional kit : 10 images free of press - 25 images for communication - supervision of the installation (Venue to cover costs of transport, accommodation and per diems) - toolkit

 Past and Future Venues